ValeriaeWasTaken/Material-UI-Reborn/README.md

 5. Restart your game.

 ### Known Issues/Plans
-- [ ] Macro icons are still not implemented.
+- [ ] Gearset icons need improvements.
+- [ ] Add more minimal bars.
+- [ ] Limitbreak bar is designed in the silver style of bar, add a black square version of it
 - [ ] High contrast shield setting is alot more subtle than intended, make it stronger.
 - [ ] Take a look at VPR Job Bar for any possible edits.
 - [ ] Also take a look at PCT Canvas for any potential edits.